fredrikbaberg/hassio-addons/octoprint-next-dev/DOCS.md

 ## Configuration

-Under `options` there is a toggle to force recovery mode.
-To leave this mode and return to the normal interface you need to disable the toggle and completely shutdown the addon before starting it again.

 ### Network

 By default there is access through Ingress, but no ports are exposed outside of Home Assistant.
 To have external access, for instance to a slicer, you either need to specify a port or setup a proxy.

 ### Slicer

-No slicer included.

 To connect an external slicer, such as Cura, to OctoPrint you need to expose the WebUI port.
 It is not possible through Ingress.